bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 Bazel can fix many problems with iOS builds when done well.
 First, Bazel is strict about inputs and outputs - they must be declared.
-This property, known as "hermetic" builds, makes builds reproducible and well suited for distributed cloud builds and caching.
+This property, known as "hermetic" builds, makes builds reproducible and well-suited for distributed cloud builds and caching.
 For developers, this means better performance due to cache hitting and not constantly removing derived data.
 Clean builds become incremental, decades of CPU cycles saved.
 Bazel also makes it easy to automate